-Although a majority of our vessels are currently under time charters, in the future, we may have more of these vessels and/or any newly acquired vessels on spot charters.
+Although a majority of our vessels are currently under time charters, in the future, we may have more of these vessels (including our vessels currently under construction) on spot charters.
 The spot market is highly competitive and rates within this market are subject to volatile fluctuations, while time charters provide income at pre-determined rates over more extended periods of time.
 If we decide to spot charter our vessels, we may not be able to keep all our vessels fully employed in these short-term markets.
 In addition, we may not be able to predict whether future spot rates will be sufficient to enable our vessels to be operated profitably.
-A significant decrease in charter rates has affected and could continue affecting the value of our fleet and could adversely affect our profitability and cash flows with the result that our ability to pay debt service to our lenders and dividends to our shareholders could be adversely affected.
+A significant decrease in charter rates has affected and could continue affecting the value of our fleet and could adversely affect our profitability and cash flows with the result that our ability to pay debt service to our lenders and reinstate currently suspended dividends to our shareholders could be adversely affected.